Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-3638 Regulation on Doctoral Training.md

-      defended their thesis in the year; changes in doctoral students in the year; situation of organizing training of modules and arranging training support activities, scientific research for doctoral students; results of doctoral students\' publications in the year; list of doctoral students with WoS/Scopus international publications; list of WoS/Scopus international articles of doctoral students; list of doctoral students who are exempted from
+      defended their thesis in the year; changes in doctoral students in the year; situation of organizing training of modules and arranging training support activities, scientific research for doctoral students; results of doctoral students' publications in the year; list of doctoral students with WoS/Scopus international publications; list of WoS/Scopus international articles of doctoral students; list of doctoral students who are exempted from